Turnaround time

 Below, for each tested locus, you will find the possible allele combinations that may be reported within this analysis, together with a brief explanation of their genetic meaning.
 The interpretation of possible interactions between different loci is included in the report, but is not shown here in full because that would lead to too many combinations on this page.
 The final expression may also depend on other genes and their interaction.

-Allele combination: No tested MDR1-associated ABCB1 deletion detected
+Genotype / allele combination: N/N (No tested MDR1-associated ABCB1 deletion detected)

 This animal does not carry the tested MDR1-associated ABCB1 deletion.
 This result therefore does not support the tested variant as an explanation for increased sensitivity to certain medicines.
 Other medical or genetic factors can still influence drug response.

-Allele combination: Carrier of the tested MDR1-associated ABCB1 deletion
+Genotype / allele combination: N/del (Carrier of the tested MDR1-associated ABCB1 deletion)

 This animal carries one copy of the tested MDR1-associated ABCB1 deletion.
 Even one copy can be associated with increased sensitivity to certain medicines.
 The result should therefore be taken into account carefully when choosing medication and dosage.